 From all of the machines mentioned above, it is important to know that if you are wishing for any kind of decent finish to your wooden floors, you need to keep the machine moving.
 You will start to literally, dig yourself in a little hole if you stick around one spot for too long.
 This will be hard to fix with the next grit and should, therefore, be avoided.

 What Are Some Techniques For Sanding Wooden Floors?

-Always go with the grain and after ever stage, do a quick look through to see that you have got all the scratches from the pass before.
-After you have finished a 120 grit pass, you should wet the surface and then wait for it to dry.
+Always go with the grain and after every stage, do a quick look-through to see that you have got all the scratches from the past before.
+After you have finished a 120-grit pass, you should wet the surface and then wait for it to dry.
 This brings up all the fibers.
-After this, you should do another 120 grit pass.
+After this, you should do another 120-grit pass.
 There is a golden rule that if you see marks, swirls, and scratches, you need to keep going, move to a finer grade, and keep going again.
-If you see it f=before it is finished, it will look 10 times worse afterward.
+If you see it before it is finished, it will look 10 times worse afterwards.

 Although it may seem like it, skipping a step is not a time and material saver.
 If you go from a 60 grit to a 100 grit, and you leave out an 80 grit, you will spend a long time trying to wear down the ridges with the paper that is just too fine for the job and can often clog before it cuts the surface.

 The only step you can possibly skip is the initial paper you choose to pass with first.
 If your floor is pretty uniform, you may be able to start at 60.
 How long you spend on the floor is determined by a couple of things.
 This is on how well it is installed and how long it takes on your first pass to get it to a point where you are content.

 Choosing to stain the floor can really expose you if you have chosen to cut any corners.
 Floor stain will make any scratches and flaws in the floor look that much more noticeable.